Brad Howe: Early life

 Brad Howe was born in 1959 in Riverside, California.
-As a student of International Relations at Stanford University, Howe attended the University of São Paulo to specialize in Literature and Economic History.
-It was there that he discovered his passion for art and architecture that would eventually lead to his first exhibitions.
+As a student of International Relations at Stanford University, Howe attended the University of São Paulo to specialize in Literature and Economic History with the intention of pursuing a career in diplomacy, but it was there that, after falling in with a group of architecture students, he discovered his passion for art and design.